provenance-io/provenance/docs/proto-docs.md

-<a name="provenance.msgfees.v1.CalculateFeePerMsgRequest"></a>
+<a name="provenance.msgfees.v1.CalculateTxFeesRequest"></a>

-### CalculateFeePerMsgRequest
+### CalculateTxFeesRequest
-CalculateFeePerMsgRequest is the request type for the Query RPC method.
+CalculateTxFeesRequest is the request type for the Query RPC method.

 | Field | Type | Label | Description |